localcosmos/localcosmos-server/docs/install_demo_app.rst

 		sudo service nginx reload

-The Demo App can now be served at the URL ``http://localhost/`` after it has been installed.
+With this configuration, the Demo App will later be available the URL ``http://localhost/`` (after it has been installed).

 It is very important to **remember the url** which your webapp will be served at because you will have to enter this url in the **Server Control Panel** when installing an app.